KatacodaTest/katacoda-scenarios/twonode/step7.md

 Replace clouhuburl with the ip of the machine where your cloud is running(use ens3 iner addr).

-Perform above two steps multiple times to create multiple nodes
+Perform above two steps multiple times to create multiple nodes.

+You will get a message telling node created.

-Pull docker image of edgecore
+Pull docker image of edgecore(The image used for this tutorial is created from release version v0.3.0-beta.0).

 `docker pull kubeedge/edgecore:v0.3.0-beta.0`{{execute HOST2}}

+Tag the image to kubeedge/edgecore:latest.
 `docker tag kubeedge/edgecore:v0.3.0-beta.0 kubeedge/edgecore:latest`{{execute HOST2}}